Updated July 27, 2023

 Summary: The Board of Zoning Appeals (BZA) approved a special exception which was rescinded.
-The Area Plan Commission (APC) then recommended a Zoning change that the commissioners approved.
-The APC and Commissioner’s decisions are being challenged in court by Sherrie Mitchell.
-The BZA approved the special exception and this too will be challenged in court.
+The Area Plan Commission (APC) then recommended a Zoning change that the commissioners and BZA approved allowing for an industrial area in an area zoned residential.
+Issues involving the dispute escalated into claims of defamation that were pursued in small claims court.

 May 26, 2021.
 BZA Meeting.
 Approved the special exception.